Blog

 Common Treatments and Healing from PTSD

-The Veterans Administration’s National Center for PTSD says trauma-focused psychotherapies are the most highly recommended type of treatment for PTSD.
+The Veterans Administration’s National Center for PTSD says trauma-focused psychotherapies are the most highly recommended PTSD treatment.
 The treatment focuses on the memory of the traumatic event or its meaning.

 The trauma-focused psychotherapies with the strongest evidence are:

-• Prolonged Exposure (PE).
-Teaching the Veteran how to gain control by facing their negative feelings.
-It involves talking about the trauma and doing some things the Veteran has avoided since the trauma.
+• Prolonged Exposure (PE): Teaching the Veteran how to gain control by facing their feelings.
+It involves talking about the trauma and doing things the Veteran avoided since the trauma.

-• Cognitive Processing Therapy (CPT).
-Teaching the patient to reframe negative thoughts about the trauma.
-It involves talking with a counselor about negative thoughts and doing short writing assignments.
+• Cognitive Processing Therapy (CPT): Teaching the patient to reframe negative thoughts about the trauma.
+It involves talking with a counselor about negative thoughts and completing short writing assignments.

-The most commonly used medications for treating PTSD are antidepressants – SSRIs (selective serotonin reuptake inhibitors) and SNRIs (serotonin-norepinephrine reuptake inhibitors).
-These chemicals play a role in brain cell communication and affect how the patient feels.
+In conjunction with trauma-focused therapies, medications are often prescribed.
+The most commonly used medications are antidepressants — SSRIs (selective serotonin reuptake inhibitors) and SNRIs (serotonin-norepinephrine reuptake inhibitors).
+Medications such as these can help regulate emotions and alleviate symptoms.

-The National Center for PTSD recommends four antidepressant medications for treating PTSD:
+The National Center for PTSD recommends four SSRIs and SNRIs for treating PTSD:

 • Sertraline (Zoloft)